Dealing with Non-Stationarity in MARL via Trust-Region Decomposition

-\textit{(3) Trust region decomposition works better when there are more agents and more complex coordination relationships.} It can be seen from \autoref{fig:perfs} that MAMT and MAMD have similar performance in the \textit{Spread} and \textit{Multi-Walker}, but MAMT is noticeably better than MAMD in the \textit{Rover-Tower} and \textit{Pursuit}.
-To analyze the reasons for this phenomenon, we separately record the coordination coefficients between agents in the learning procedure, and the sizes of the trust regions of the local policies, see \autoref{fig:cc-main} and \autoref{fig:tr-all}.
-It can be seen from \autoref{fig:cc-main} that because the \textit{Spread} and \textit{Multi-Walker} are relatively simple and the number of agents is small, the interdependence between agents is very tight (larger mean) and will not change over time (variance is very small).
-And the corresponding trust region sizes are similar as coordination coefficients.
-These figures show that in simple coordination tasks with a small number of agents, trust region decomposition is not a serious problem, which leads to the fact that the MAMT cannot bring a noticeable performance improvement.
-In other two environments, the dependence between agents is not static (the variance in \autoref{fig:cc-main} is larger) due to the larger number of agents and more complex tasks.
-This also makes the sizes of the trust regions of the agent's local policies fluctuate greatly in different stages (the variance in \autoref{fig:tr-all} is larger).
-MAMT alleviates these impact of trust region decomposition dilemma through trust region decomposition network, which brings a noticeable and stable performance improvement.
+\textit{3).
+Trust-region decomposition works better when there are more agents and more complex coordination relationships.} Figure~\ref{fig:perfs} shows that MAMT and MAMD have similar performance in the \textit{Spread} and \textit{Multi-Walker}, but MAMT is noticeably better than MAMD in the \textit{Rover-Tower} and \textit{Pursuit}.
+To analyze we separately record the coordination coefficients and the sizes of the trust-regions of the local policies, see Figure~\ref{fig:cc-main} and Figure~\ref{fig:tr-all}.
+It can be seen that the \textit{Spread} and \textit{Multi-Walker} are relatively simple, and the number of agents is small.
+This makes the interdependence between agents is very tight (larger mean) and will not change over time (variance is microscopic).
+Moreover, the corresponding trust-region sizes are similar to coordination coefficients.
+These figures show that in simple coordination tasks trust-region decomposition is not a severe problem, which leads to the fact that the MAMT cannot bring a noticeable performance improvement.
+In the other two environments, the dependence between agents is not static (the variance in Figure~\ref{fig:cc-main} is more considerable) due to the more significant number of agents and more complex tasks.
+This also makes the sizes of the trust-regions of the agent's local policies fluctuate significantly in different stages (the variance in Figure~\ref{fig:tr-all} is more considerable).
+MAMT alleviates the trust-region decomposition dilemma through the TRD-Net, which brings a noticeable and stable performance improvement.